 Throughout the history of wrestling there have been certain figures whose popularity rose them to such great heights, they became cult-icons and folk heroes.
 Others such as Toots Mondt or Vince McMahon have influenced the sport to such a degree that it was left changed forever.
-There’s a strong argument however that none have been quite as impactful as the Korean born Kim Sin-nak, later known as Mitsuharu Momota, and best known as Rikidozan.
-An orphan child who became a hero to the people of war-torn Japan and who took American Wrestling and turned it into ‘Puroresu.’
+Very few however, have impacted the business quite as much as the Korean born Kim Sin-nak, later known as Mitsuharu Momota, and best known as Rikidozan.
+Here we look at the orphan child who grew to become a hero to the people of war-torn Japan. and who took American Wrestling and turned it into ‘Puroresu.’

-In 1953 Rikidozan formed the first major Japanese wrestling promotion, the JWA.
+Rikidozan was not the first person to try and popularise wrestling in Japan, but he would be the first to do so successfully, and he did this by playing off the political and social climate present in Japan during the 1950’s, and presenting himself as a hero to the masses.
 Japan at the time was in a state of disillusion following World War two, people craved some form of escapism and for heroes to make the country feel proud again.
-Rikidozan would provide both of these things, booking himself in matches against ‘evil’ foreign (namely American) talent.
-Matches against the likes of Lou Thesz, Bobo Brazil, The Destroyer, Ben & Mike Sharpe, Fred Blassie and others drew huge crowds and some of the biggest TV audiences ever in wrestling.
-He won a number of championships and was responsible for the inaugural World Big League, the predecessor to the many Japanese wrestling leagues held later such as the G1 Climax and the Champion Carnival.
+Rikidozan would provide both of these things, booking himself to be victorious in matches against ‘evil’ foreign (often American) talent.
+Matches against the likes of Lou Thesz, Bobo Brazil, The Destroyer, Ben & Mike Sharpe, Fred Blassie and others drew huge crowds and some of the biggest TV audiences ever in pro wrestling.
+He won a number of Japans first championships and was responsible for the inaugural World Big League (which he won of course), the predecessor to the many Japanese wrestling leagues held later such as the G1 Climax and the Champion Carnival.

-His most infamous match, however, would come against Masahiko Kimura.
-A match that was supposedly meant to end in a draw.
-However after what appeared to be an accidental low blow, Rikidozan unloaded on Kimura with vicious strikes causing a (believed to be legit) knockout.
-The true details on why Rikidozan decided to shoot (or whether it was in fact a shoot at all.) on Kimura will never be fully known, although it seems likely to have more to do with backstage politics and Rikidozan protecting his ‘spot’, then simply because of the low blow.
+His most infamous match, however, would come against a Japanese wrestler, Masahiko Kimura, in a match that was supposedly meant to end in a draw.
+However, after what appeared to be an accidental low blow, Rikidozan decided to ‘shoot’ (he stopped fake fighting and began to attack him for real) on Kimura with vicious strikes causing what seemed to be a legit knockout.
+The true details on why Rikidozan decided to shoot (Or whether it was in fact a true shoot at all.) on Kimura will never be fully known, although it seems likely to have more to do with backstage politics and Rikidozan protecting his ‘spot’, then simply because of the low blow.

 Like many great icons, Rikidozan was a much different man off-screen then he was on.
 His success was heavily tied to the Yakuza, and he was a heavy drinker with a terrible temper set on the road to self-destruction.
 This all culminated in 1963, when he was stabbed by a urine soaked blade after an altercation in a nightclub.
 From this he contracted peritonitis, ultimately leading to his death.
 His funeral would be attended by thousands and Japanese wrestling would not be the same again for some time.
-Thankfully, two of his students.
-Giant Baba & Antonio Inoki would revive the pro wrestling scene in Japan creating All-Japan pro wrestling & New Japan pro wrestling respectively.
-Whilst a third student Kintaro Ohki, another Korean born pro wrestler in Japan, would return to Korea and raise the profile of wrestling there.
+Thankfully, two of Rikidozan’s students, Giant Baba & Antonio Inoki would revive the pro wrestling scene in Japan, later creating All-Japan pro wrestling & New Japan pro wrestling respectively.
 Rikidozan’s life was one full of violence, self-destruction and unsavoury backroom deals.
-His legacy, however, is undeniable and he will forever go down as a post-war hero to the Japanese people and the father of Puroresu.
+Rikidozan’s legacy, however, is still undeniable and he will forever be remembered as a post-war hero to the Japanese people and the father of Puroresu.